linosgian/ehlo/content/posts/cloud.md

 Traefik has the ability to generate (and auto-renew) Let's Encrypt(LE) certificates, through HTTP and DNS challenges.
-Since I am doing this in my home's NAT'ed network, I would have to go through the trouble of setting up a reverse proxy, port forward the traffic, and solve LE's HTTP challenge, and I might not be able to do all of this, since my ISP's router is already running the management service on ports 80 and 443 (on all interfaces), so that they can push updates, restart my router etc...
+Since I am doing this in my home's NAT'ed network, I would have to go through the trouble of port forwarding the traffic, and solve LE's HTTP challenge, and I might not be able to do all of this, since my ISP's router is already running the management service on ports 80 and 443 (on all interfaces), so that they can push updates, restart my router etc...